Purchase Now ( at www.amazon.com )

 I've heard and read terrible stories about British bands going abroad and complaining incessantly about the absence of good old Kwiksave favourites like Captain Birdseye or canned beans.
 There are the tales, almost too sad to be told, of allegedly creative people dragging a massive tea urn around with them wherever they play.
 Just about everybody in the JBC was happy to make do and mend with whatever came along in the way of food and drink, and, having gazed thereupon, I'm not surprised.

 Years after the event, certain dinners stand out every bit as strongly as certain shows.
 It is time to give credit where it has been due.

 Taberna Bar Bajamar, Calle Gorbea, Gasteiz - Spring 88

+Simple, unpretentious, endless dining delight, served by a telepath.
 A legendary dining experience, universally agreed by all who were there to be the finest meal that this band has ever been served.